 And there it is, people!

 Take good care of your car if you want it to serve you well and last longer.
-We are also here to provide professional assistance, so find our repair shops in Hamilton and Oakville and entrust us with your car.
+We are also here to provide professional assistance, so find our repair shops in Hamilton and Stoney Creek and entrust us with your car.
 We will take excellent care of it!